Harvard Glaucoma Fairness: A Retinal Nerve Disease Dataset for Fairness Learning and Fair Identity Normalization: Introduction

-In this paper, we introduce a new medical dataset called Harvard Glaucoma Fairness (Harvard-GF), which is a retinal nerve disease dataset for glaucoma facilitating fairness learning.
+In this paper, we introduce a new medical dataset called Harvard Glaucoma Fairness (Harvard-GF), which is a retinal nerve fiber layer (RNFL) dataset for glaucoma facilitating fairness learning.
+Note that, the modifier word ``Harvard" only indicates that our dataset is from the Department of Ophthalmology of Harvard Medical School and does not imply an endorsement, sponsorship, or assumption of responsibility by either Harvard University or Harvard Medical School as a legal identity.
 Glaucoma is an eye disease particularly suitable for fairness learning.
-Glaucoma is the number one cause of irreversible blindness globally \cite{tham2014global, quigley1996number, quigley2006number, sun2022time}.
+Glaucoma is the number one cause of irreversible blindness globally \cite{tham2014global, quigley1996number, quigley2006number, tian2023fairseg, luo2023eye,shi2023jbhi, luo2023harvard,shi2023artifact,sun2022time,Vermeer_TMI_2006,Joshi_TMI_2011,Cheng_TMI_2013,Fu_TMI_2017,Fu_TMI_2018,DiazPinto_TMI_2019}.
 The global prevalence of glaucoma for populations between 40 and 80 years old is 3.54\% affecting 80 million people \cite{tham2014global}.
 Racial minorities are affected disproportionately with Blacks having doubled glaucoma prevalence than other races.
-Unfortunately, early-stage glaucoma often does not present with any noticeable symptoms of vision loss, making professional vision tests crucial but inconvenient for patients to access as they require a visit to an ophthalmology specialist.
+Unfortunately, early-stage glaucoma often does not present with any noticeable symptoms of vision loss, making professional vision tests crucial but inconvenient for patients to access as they require a visit to an ophthalmologist.
 Since glaucoma produces irreversible vision loss, early detection is critical to preserving patients' vision.
-Therefore automatically screening glaucoma with retinal imaging using deep learning, which can be easily tested in pharmacies, is highly desirable.
-Before such a deep learning screening system can be used in practice, it has to be evaluated against modeling bias, which needs to be mitigated, if any.
+Therefore, automatically screening glaucoma with retinal imaging using deep learning, which can be easily tested in pharmacies, is highly desirable.
+Before such a deep learning screening system can be used in practice, it has to be evaluated against modeling bias, which needs to be mitigated, if such biases exist.

-The highlights of our dataset are as follows: (1) The first fairness dataset for deep learning study in medical imaging; (2) The dataset has equal numbers of subjects from the three major racial groups of White, Black, and Asian, which avoids of the data imbalance problem that may confound the fairness learning problem; (3) We have access to 3D imaging data in addition to 2D imaging data.
+The highlights of our dataset are as follows: (1) The first fairness dataset for deep learning study in medical imaging; (2) The dataset has equal numbers of subjects from the three major racial groups of White, Black, and Asian, which avoids the data imbalance problem that may confound the fairness learning problem; (3) We have access to 3D imaging data in addition to 2D imaging data of RNFL thickness (RNFLT) maps derived from OCT.
 This provides the opportunity for 3D fairness learning, which has been a relatively unexplored area of study thus far.